alexisbourdais/MetaTox/README.md

 *In silico* prediction of a list of molecules whose SMILES code is provided by 4 software packages : **BioTransformer3**, **SyGMa**, **MetaTrans** and **Meta-Predictor**.

-Biotransformer and Sygma are used via a singularity, Meta-Trans & Meta-Predictor need to clone their github.
+Biotransformer and Sygma are used via singularity, Meta-Trans & Meta-Predictor need to clone their github.

 Linux and Windows (WSL) compatible.
 Not tested on Mac.